Category theory for scientists (Old version): Categories and Functors

 \begin{remark} There is perhaps much that is unfamiliar about Definition \ref{def:category} but there is also one thing that is strange about it.
 The objects $\Ob(\mcC)$ of $\mcC$ are said to be a ``collection" rather than a set.
-This is because we sometimes want to talk about the category of all sets, in which the objects are the sets, and the collection of sets is not a set.
+This is because we sometimes want to talk about the category of all sets, in which every possible set is an objects, and if we try to say that the collection of sets is itself, we run into \href{http://en.wikipedia.org/wiki/Russell's_paradox}{\text Russell's paradox}.
 Modeling this was a sticking point in the foundations of category theory, but it was eventually fixed by Grothendieck's notion of expanding universes.
 Roughly the idea is to choose some huge set $\kappa$ (with certain properties making it a {\em universe}), to work entirely inside of it when possible, and to call anything in that world {\em $\kappa$-small} (or just {\em small} if $\kappa$ is clear from context).
 When we need to look at $\kappa$ itself, we choose an even bigger universe $\kappa'$ and work entirely within it.

 A category in which the collection $\Ob(\mcC)$ is a set (or in the above language, a small set) is called a {\em small category}.
 From here on out we will not take care of the difference, referring to $\Ob(\mcC)$ as a set.
-We do not think this will do any harm to scientists using category theory, at least not in the beginning phases of their learning.
+We do not think this will do any harm to scientists using category theory, at least not in the beginning phases of their learning. \end{remark}